 PURPOSE / SCOPE:

-Provide expectations for student doctor professionalism
+Provide expectations for student physician professionalism.

 DEFINITIONS: